GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 > for tips on how to monitor the above installation process

 ---
-### 6. Verifying installation and interacting with the Anthos on Bare Metal cluster
+### 6. Verifying installation and interacting with the Anthos on bare metal cluster

 You can find your cluster's `kubeconfig` file on the admin machine in the `bmctl-workspace` directory.
 To verify your deployment, complete the following